-When you feel this sensation, “the baby may be kicking the top part of the cervix, which connects to the remainder of the uterus,” Zertuche says.
-And does this mean the baby is breech or on their way?
-Don’t fret yet, both Zertuche and Twogood say not necessarily.
+If you do feel like your baby is kicking unusually south, it’s likely that “the baby may be kicking the top part of the cervix, which connects to the remainder of the uterus,” Dr. Zertuche says.
+But does this mean the baby is breech or that you’re about to go into labor?
+Not necessarily, according to both doctors.

-As long as you feel the baby moving, that’s typically a good sign everything’s going just fine in there and you have a healthy and active growing baby.
+As long as you feel the baby moving, that’s typically a good sign everything’s going just fine in there, and you have a healthy and active growing baby.
 Even though they may be annoying with their timing, try to relish this closeness you have with your baby now, and rest (if you can) assured that it’s typically normal to feel movement in your cervix in addition to the rest of your baby bump.